BroadbandForum/obbaa/docs/installing/sim/polt/index.md

 * Update line \#14 of docker-compose.yml to **command:
 \[\"-dummy\_tr385\",\"-f\",\"/certificates/cli\_scripts/tr451.cli\"\]**

-After the compile and run step) the pOLT simulator is started successfully, ONU simulator must be attached to pOLT simulator for running TR451 flow.
+After the compile and run step, the pOLT simulator is started successfully.
+Now,  ONU simulator must be attached to pOLT simulator for running TR451 flow:

 ```
 docker attach polt-simulator_compose